 Mr. Zarate served as the Deputy Assistant to the President and Deputy National Security Advisor for Combating Terrorism from 2005 to 2009, and was responsible for developing and implementing the U.S. government’s counterterrorism strategy and policies related to transnational security threats.
 Mr. Zarate was the first Assistant Secretary of the Treasury for Terrorist Financing and Financial Crimes where he led domestic and international efforts to attack terrorist financing, the innovative use of the Treasury’s national security-related powers, and the global hunt for Saddam Hussein’s assets.
 Mr. Zarate is a former federal prosecutor who served on terrorism prosecution teams prior to 9/11, including the investigation of the USS Cole attack.

-He is the author of Forging Democracy and of a variety of articles in The New York Times, Washington Post, Wall Street Journal, Los Angeles Times, The Washington Quarterly, and other publications.
-Zarate has his own weekly national security program on CBSNews.com called “Flash Points.”
+Mr. Zarate is the author of Treasury’s War: The Unleashing of a New Era of Financial Warfare (PublicAffairs, 2013), Forging Democracy (University Press of America, 1994), and a variety of articles in the New York Times, Financial Times, Washington Post, Wall St. Journal, LA Times, Washington Quarterly, and other publications.
 He is a graduate of both Harvard College and Harvard Law School and a former Rotary International Fellow (Universidad de Salamanca, Spain).
-Mr. Zarate sits on several boards of advisors, including for the Director of the National Counterterrorism Center (NCTC).